junxit/us-congress-bills-112/metadata.md

 - 2011-05-03 — The Speaker designated the Honorable Steven C. LaTourette to act as Chairman of the Committee.
 - 2011-05-03 — The previous question was ordered pursuant to the rule. (consideration: CR H2980)
 - 2011-05-03 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the question of adoption of amendments which had been debated earlier and on which further proceedings were postponed.
+- 2011-05-04 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-05-05 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 39.